Mountains of Sakura Cherry Blossoms and the serene Arakura Jinja await.

 This disgusted Tsukuyomi-no-Mikoto (the god of the moon) so much that he killed Ukemochi-no-kami.
 Hearing of Ukemochi-no-kami’s death at the hands of Tsukuyomi-no-Mikoto, Amaterasu-no-omikami (the goddess of the sun) was so disgusted that she vowed never to meet the killer again.
 This is the origin story of night and day in Japanese mythology.
 Interestingly, the nearby Gassan of the Dewa Sanzan is said to be Tsukuyomi-no-Mikoto as opposed to Amaterasu-no-omikami enshrined at Ise Grand Shrine in Mie Prefecture.

-In the shrine complex, there is a long staircase with red bridge and pond at the base, a small clearing in the centre with various artefacts dedicated to the gods, and some of the most beautiful shrine buildings at the top that looked brand new.
-In the middle ages, Arakura-yama supported the uprising against Toyotomi Hideyoshi in 1590, but lost to Echigo Uesugi, and the 33 Shukubo on the mountain were all completely destroyed, and the land forfeited.
-In recent years, worship of Arakura Gongen (avatar) and its Buddhist manifestation Hayagriva (horse-headed avatar) has been revived at Arakura Shrine.
+In the Arakura Jinja complex, there is a long staircase with red bridge and pond at the base, a small clearing in the centre with various artefacts dedicated to the gods, and some of the most beautiful shrine buildings at the top that looked brand new.
+In the middle ages, Arakura-yama supported the uprising against Toyotomi Hideyoshi in 1590, but lost to Echigo Uesugi.
+As a result, the 33 Shukubo (pilgrim’s lodges) on the mountain were all completely destroyed, and the land forfeited.
+In recent years, worship of Arakura Gongen (avatar) and its Buddhist manifestation Hayagriva (a horse-headed avatar) has been revived at Arakura Jinja.
 A Taishu horse is dedicated there, and the shrine complex also holds Oshima and Yakumon Shrines.
-Needless to say, Arakura shrine is sure a sight to behold.
+Needless to say, Arakura Jinja is sure a sight to behold.

 Usually beginning in mid-March and ending around November, Arakura-yama’s climbing season corresponds with the snowfall.
 I’d definitely recommend coming when the mountain sakura are in bloom.
 This would mean maybe a week or two after the Sakura are blooming in central Tsuruoka, so around late April.
 I also enjoyed the cover of the trees the whole way, so the sunlight wasn’t very intense.
 It should be a good place to climb in summer before jumping into the ocean in Yura, and I can guarantee the mountain would be great amongst the autumn leaves.